openzipkin/zipkin/doc/mac-quickstart.md

 Zipkin should now be running and you can access the UI at http://localhost:8080/

 The next step is to have your existing services record data to the collector.
-If you are testing or developing Zipkin locally and you already have data being recorded in production, you can use SSH port forwarding to run a remote query daemon behind a local Zipkin instance.
-In production, Twitter records data by connecting Scribe to the Collector daemon and writing to Scribe from its other services as described in [install.md](https://github.com/twitter/zipkin/blob/master/doc/install.md).
+The most common way to do this is to connect Scribe to the Collector daemon and write to Scribe from your other services as described in [install.md](https://github.com/twitter/zipkin/blob/master/doc/install.md).